Korilakkuma/ArtCanvas/README.md

 #### line width

-    var lineWidth = 3;  // This value is greater than or equal to 0
+    var lineWidth = 3;  // This value is greater than 0

     artCanvas.setLineWidth(lineWidth);